World Leading Microbiology Testing Services from Microban®

-The test laboratories are certified according to ISO 9001:2008 and staffed with experienced microbiologists.
-In our state-of-the-art BSL-2 test labs, a variety of bacterial and mycological tests are routinely performed.
-These labs have the capacity to perform over 30,000 bacterial and fungal tests annually using industry standard test methods designed for a wide range of product substrates and antimicrobial technologies.
-The organism library includes ATCC organisms, Methicillin-Resistant Staphylococcus aureus, vancomycin-resistant enterococci (VRE), Clostridium difficile, and Listeria monocytogenes.
+Microban's microbiology testing laboratories are certified according to ISO 9001:2008 and staffed with experienced microbiologists.
+In our state of the art BSL-2 test labs, a variety of bacterial and mycological tests are routinely performed.
+These labs have the capacity to perform over 40,000 bacterial and fungal tests annually using industry standard test methods designed for a wide range of product substrates and antimicrobial technologies.
+The organism library includes ATCC organisms, Methicillin-Resistant Staphylococcus aureus (MRSA), Vancomycin-Resistant enterococci (VRE), Clostridium difficile, and Listeria monocytogenes.

 Microbiology testing is supported by the ATL Sample Master LIMS (Laboratory Information Management System), ensuring rapid, accurate test results.
 Sample preparation of multiple matrices including textiles and polymers is available upon request.